-Once a quarter, the faculty, residents, and medical students from the Divisions of Otolaryngology and Plastic Surgery will hold a multi-specialty conference to enhance patient based learning in the area of maxillofacial trauma.
-Residents are responsible for identifying patients seen in consultation for the evaluation and management of facial trauma at the George Washington University School of Medicine and Health Sciences.
+On a quarterly basis, the faculty, residents, and medical students from the Divisions of Otolaryngology and Endocrinology will hold a multi-specialty endocrine conference to enhance patient based learning in the area of endocrine disease of the head and neck.
+Otolaryngology residents and endocrinology fellows are responsible for identifying patients seen in consultation for the evaluation and management of thyroid and parathyroid disease at the George Washington University School of Medicine and Health Sciences.
 The residents will be responsible for presenting the patient's history and physical examination, reviewing pertinent radiological studies, and discussing treatment options.
 Both pre-operative and post-operative evaluations will be reviewed.
 Critical thinking of treatment options will be emphasized.

 - Attending Rounds